codecraftblog/codecraftblog.github.io/_drafts/concurrent_for_loops.md

 Concurrency - A condition that exists when at least two threads are making progress.
 A more generalized form of parallelism that can include time-slicing as a form of virtual parallelism.
 Parallelism - A condition that arises when at least two threads are executing simultaneously.

+Lets look at an analogy:

+Pizza,

+6 ovens (small one, can take only one pizza at a time), each pizza takes about 6 minutes to bake.

+- Prepare the dough     - 1 minute
+- Add Sauce & Toppings  - 1 minute
+- Bakes the pizza       - 10 mins

+Thats about 13 minutes to finish one pizza.
+Lets say its early in the day and only one customer shows up.
+She would have to wait 13 mins to get her pizza.
+A little later a two more customers walks in and he is placing his order.
+A third cusomter is waitingin the queue.
+He definitley would not like to wait for 13 mins. before placing his order.
+That would be bad for business.
+One way to make this process smoother, is to take and prepare the next order when one pizza is baking.
+This way multiple customers can be processed at the same time.
+This is concurrency, we are still baking one pizza at a time, but by performing other tasks we when wait, we are making things more a little bit faster.

+Next, lets say, the word spread around and business is really good.
+We have added a new chefs, but the oven is still a problem.

+Now the problem is obovous and infacty silly, "use the other ovens" simple Jeff now uses multiple ovens so that mulitple pizzas can bake at the same time.
+If used effectively, we can

+Jeff the chef is the load balancer.

+What if you install 50 ovens?
+Jeff will still be the road block.

+Few things to note here :
+- Idle resources are not good.
+- Requires more work. & Co-ordination and synchrnoization.
+- There is a limit.. on how much we can parallelize (Amhdals law)

 https://developer.apple.com/videos/play/wwdc2017/706/?time=175
 Parallelism : Simultaneous execution of closely related computations.
 (Across different cores) - Requires multiple cores.
 Concurrency : Composition of independently executed tasks. - Can even be done on a single core.

+- ANother example

 For eg: Lets look at the example of an airport check in counter.
 There are 8 counters.
 One Load balancer. ques of passengers.